Get access to everything we publish when you sign up for Outside+.

 1. Run early.

-Early summer sunrises can make it difficult for runners who aren’t morning people to lace up before temperatures rise.
+Early summer sunrises can make it difficult for runners who aren’t morning people to lace up before temperatures rise, but the lower temperatures can make all the difference.
 Here’s a mental hack: Visualize your favorite trail, and/or plan to run a trail you love, and/or plan to reach a spot on a trail to view the sun rising.
 Waking up early becomes more bearable with the excitement of anticipation.

 2. Run late.